This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 As you can imagine, very few survived the journey to be unlucky enough to make it to face their day on the Colosseum floor.

-Gladiator fights continued for some 650 years and eventually both human and animal battles discontinued.
+Gladiator fights continued for some 650 years and eventually, both human and animal battles were discontinued.

 Over time the Colosseum became damaged due to fires, earthquakes, and the harvesting of metal and stone for more modern buildings.